ibenot/wp-markdown/wordpress/5-Wordpress-account-configuration.md

 In order for us to validate the HiPay Wallet accounts, the connector needs to upload documents allowing us to identify your merchants.

-Thus, you need to configure your Mirakl back office in order to be able to upload these documents for each of your shops.
-Then, these documents will be retrieved by the HiPay Wallet cash-out integration for Mirakl and sent to the HiPay Wallet platform.
+Thus, you need to configure your Wordpress back office in order to be able to upload these documents for each of your shops.
+Then, these documents will be retrieved by the HiPay Wallet cash-out integration for Wordpress and sent to the HiPay Wallet platform.

 # Configuration

 Go in the **Manage Document Types** section by following these steps:

-- Log in to your Mirakl operator account
+- Log in to your Wordpress operator account
 - In the **Settings** tab, click on **Document Types**
 - Click on **Store Documents**